Ops-Mage/Ops-Mage-API/data-direct.md

 # API Documentation

 ## Overview
-This API allows for an Ops Mage customer to submit data directly for contextualization and brand suitability, as well as retrieve data that has been contextualized.
+This API allows for Ops Mage customers to submit data directly for contextualization and brand suitability, as well as retrieve data that has been contextualized.

 ### Base URL
 - `https://opsmage-api.io`